Get Out of Debt: 8 Tips to Achieve Lasting Change 2021 (A Holistic Approach)

 Actionable Tip: Make a list of all your skills, hobbies, and any side hustles you are interested in or skills you would love to learn.
 Make a list of 20 to 30.
 Then go back and pick the top 5.
 Number them in sequential order, 1 to 5.
 Start taking action towards your number 1, whether making a resume or asking your neighbors if they need a dog walker.

-7. Be Your Own Most Loving Mother To Yourself
+Get Out of Debt Tip #7: Be Your Own Most Loving Mother To Yourself

 Self-Healing-Heart-Chakra-Meditation